degreed/FE-Coding-Challenges-Starter/guides/fe/3_getting-started.md

-# Getting Started

-Here is what your web application UX looks like:
+# Code Challenge: Movie Search

 [![](https://github.com/ThomasBurleson/movie-search-rsm-react/assets/210413/4970a267-7c97-4bd0-abbb-69dcada13ba4)](https://github.com/ThomasBurleson/movie-search-rsm-react/assets/210413/4970a267-7c97-4bd0-abbb-69dcada13ba4)

 This ^ is an web application with simple master-detail view UX.
 But it currently does not work!

-To fix the **Movie Search** web application, you will need to first configure your local development environment with source, packages, and tools.
+To fix and improve the **Movie Search** web application, you will need to first configure your local development environment with source, packages, and tools.

 ## Developer Setup